 Thirsty?
 Me too.
 This is what you should be drinking:

 This sparkling white wine is produced exclusively in two regions of Italy, and the Veneto region is one of them.
 Prosecco is sometimes spoken of as a cheaper alternative to champagne, but we all know the French are snobby bastards so give it a try and decide for yourself.
-Prosecco is made from an entirely different grapen varietal and fermented differently than champagne, and I actually find prosecco to be much more approachable and refreshing.
+Prosecco is made from an entirely different grape varietal and fermented differently than champagne, and I actually find prosecco to be much more approachable and refreshing.
+Because it’s local to the region, it’s also incredibly affordable across the city.
+Cin cin to that!

 Campari: The strongest in flavour and pretty high on the alcohol content – not recommended for amateurs!

-Aperol: Lighter and less bitter than Campari, and has become all the rage recently.
+Aperol: Lighter and less bitter than Campari, and has also become all of the rage across Europe in recent years due to an enormously successful marketing campaign.

 Select: The true Venetian bitter.
 It’s garnet red and sits somewhere between Campari and Aperol in terms of how strong/bitter it tastes.
 This is my absolute favourite!

-* There are usually somewhere betwen zero to four seats in the bar area of these establishments, and the norm is to stand (either inside or out) and chat with everyone.
+* There are usually somewhere between zero to six seats in the bar area of these establishments, and the norm is to stand (either inside or out) and chat with everyone.
 Don’t be shy, I’ve met so many lovely locals this way.

 * If you find yourself feeling ravenous, some of the places listed below also do proper meals.
 The cicchetti counter will be at the front, and you’ll notice lots of tables inside which are for proper diners (not just someone grabbing a snack).
 If you ask for a menu and a table you can sit down and have pasta etc.